What is a 'county'?

 The history of counties stretches back over 1,000 years.
 They were first called ‘shires’.
 Shires were administrative areas created across England by the Anglo-Saxons, a group of people who arrived during the 5th century CE.
 After the Norman invasion in 1066, the word ‘county’ was used instead (from the French word ‘conte’, meaning ‘land ruled by a count’).

 Over time, the whole of Britain was split into counties.
-Each has a capital, called a county town.
-In the 1880s, each county was given a ‘county council’ to deal with local issues like schools, social care and public services like the police and fire services.
-This system continues today, although some big counties have been split into smaller areas.
-Find your local council.
+Each had an adminstrative capital, called a county town.
+In the 1880s, each county was also given a ‘county council’ to deal with local issues like schools, social care and public services like the police and fire services.

 The Home counties

-You might hear people talk about the ‘Home Counties’.
+You might also hear people talk about the ‘Home Counties’.
 This is the name given to the counties around London (Berkshire, Buckinghamshire, Essex, Hertfordshire, Kent, Surrey).
 They have this name because many middle-class people who work in London have their homes there.
 The prices are often cheaper than London and the houses are usually bigger.
 Some of the wealthier parts are called the ‘stockbroker belt’.

 Shortened names